A'Quonesia Franklin: Coaching career

 Franklin returned to Texas A&M to pursue her graduate education.
 She also served as a color analyst for the women's basketball team.
 She served as a graduate assistant for Aggies head coach Gary Blair.

 She became an assistant coach for Stephen F. Austin Women's Basketball Team in May 2010.
 After 1 year at SFA she joined Kansas Jayhawks.
 She became an assistant coach for the Kansas Jayhawks women's basketball team in May 2011.
 After one season with the Jayhawks, she joined the Mississippi State Lady Bulldog staff in 2012.

+Following her year at Mississippi State where she helped the team to the most overall wins for a season in program history, she returned to Kansas as the associate head coach for Kansas.
+She served in this position for four years before being named the head coach at Lamar University in 2019.